Assistant Professor in Politics and International Relations, Faculty of Social Sciences

 Simon teaches a variety of modules in the field of comparative politics and research methods at the under-graduate and post-graduate level, including:

 Simon conducts research in the field of comparative territorial politics and federalism.
-His research is organised along four main axes:
+His research seeks to explain the causes and consequences of multi-level government.
+His research is organised along five main axes:

 Browser does not support script.